21M.732 Costume Design

 This class counts for a total of 12 credits.
 This class counts as a HASS A. This class counts as a CI-M.

-You can find more information on MIT OpenCourseWare at the Beginning Costume Design and Construction site.
+You can find more information at the MIT + 21M.732 - Google Search site.

 © Copyright 2015 Yasyf Mohamedali